trezor/blockbook/docs/api.md

 There can be always only one subscription of given event per connection, i.e. new list of addresses replaces previous list of addresses.

+The subscribeNewTransaction event is not enabled by default.
+To enable support, blockbook must be run with the `-enablesubnewtx` flag.

 _Note: If there is reorg on the backend (blockchain), you will get a new block hash with the same or even smaller height if the reorg is deeper_

 Websocket communication format